 Person-to-Person volunteers are the lifeblood of the agency and perform essential functions at all levels, from managing programs to scheduling and meeting with clients, picking up donated food and clothing, sorting food and clothing for the Emergency Food Pantry and Clothing Center or serving on the Board of Directors and other volunteer committees.
+Most volunteer opportunities for adults are Monday through Friday from 9 am to 4 pm.
+For students, hours are after school and Saturdays.

 Whether an adult, in high school, middle school or college, retired or working full-time there is an opportunity for all who would like to volunteer.